 KL’s Chinatown over the decades have evolved from its tapioca-producing origins, to organized crimes by the notorious Chinese triads, incensed-scented temples and rickety rickshaws to a crowded mélange of stalls hawking fake Rolexes, branded jeans, DVD’s and medicinal herbs as well as dirt-cheap Louis Vuitton imitation handbags.
 The quaint narrow alleyways have been disappearing to make more room for parking lots.
 Roads are widened and crumbling cornucopia of old shop houses adorned with fengshui mirrors are torn apart to build new mega malls that speak less of the identity of their original structures.
 But out of the modern concrete of glass and steel, the Petronas Twin Towers, perhaps are a soaring exception.
 Their minaret-like shape is a representation of a modern multi-cultural society; and its sheer height, needless to say, is an eloquent expression of Malaysia’s aspiration into becoming a great nation.

 It cannot be dismissed that in Kuala Lumpur, there seemed to be a commercial building sprouting almost every month.
 Constructions are taking place in bustling neighborhoods where the constant noise of drilling machines is unavoidable.
 Metro lines are being extended too.
 I’m a fan of rapid transit and having to constantly take the public metro, it made traveling easier around the city that is often choked by heavy congestion.
 I must also say that the train provides an attractive glimpse of the city as one sets gaze at the views out of the windows while most train commuters are transfixed with their mobile phones with music blasting from the headsets.
 For the Malaysian-borne and Singapore based writer Shamini Flint, ‘Kuala Lumpur had a certain something…There was a sense of freedom perhaps, of anarchy even, that Singapore so sorely lacked.
-Perhaps it was the lack of deference to authority, the physical space, the ability to take a step back and enjoy a moment of quite that lent Kuala Lumpur its atmosphere’.
+Perhaps it was the lack of deference to authority, the physical space, the ability to take a step back and enjoy a moment of quiet that lent Kuala Lumpur its atmosphere’.
 Scratching beneath the surface, Kuala Lumpur’s pleasures, it seems, lie behind its nonchalant-modest attitude.

 Like most Asian countries, Malaysia is no different from its neighbors where going to the mall is a daily habit and eating is a constant pastime.
 Wanting to get away from fancy malls like the Suria-KLCC and glitzy Bukit Bintang, I sauntered one late afternoon in KL’s Merdeka Square where Malaysian Independence was declared in 1957 and where the recent independence celebration took place.
 Once a colonial quarter, the square houses the Royal Selangor Club which features a strong Tudor-style timber façade.
 Seeing the gothic inspired St. Mary’s Cathedral, my first impression was of the Anglican churches I have seen in old British movies and its interior reminded me of some episodes of the famous TV soap Downton Abbey.